LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W08-D1-WebPage-io.md

 #### Common events

+These events are HTML attributes.

-- onclick                 The user clicks an HTML element.
+- `onclick`                 The user clicks an HTML element.
-- onmouseover     The mouse pointer moves over an HTML element.
+- `onmouseover`     The mouse pointer moves over an HTML element.
-- onkeydown         The user presses a keyboard key.
+- `onkeydown`         The user presses a keyboard key.
-- onload                 The browser has finished loading the page.
+- `onload`                 The browser has finished loading the page.

 #### Event Handlers